 Well-trained and qualified ECEC educators with the relevant knowledge, skills and attributes are essential to quality outcomes for children.
 Research indicates the benefits of highly qualified staff working closely beside children in promoting optimal outcomes for their development and wellbeing.
 The NQF sets out minimum qualification standards.
-In addition, a focus on educational leadership (in contrast to leadership in other things) is promoted by the NQS.
+In addition, a focus on educational leadership (in contrast to leadership in other things) is promoted in the standards.
+Current training package update work includes defining the skills and pathways in relation to the role of an educational leader.

-All Early Childhood Education and Care qualification content, from Certificate IIIs to Masters degrees, needs to embed the NQF and ECA Code of Ethics as underpinning knowledge for professional practice as an educator.
+All ECEC qualification content, from Certificate IIIs to postgraduate degrees, needs to embed the NQF and ECA (Early Childhood Australia) Code of Ethics as underpinning knowledge for professional practice as an educator.
 Applied learning provides the practical experience for implementing both on a daily basis.

-Professional development must continue post-qualification to support the embedding of learning and to keep abreast of evidence-based theory and practice.
+Professional development must also continue postqualification to support the embedding of learning and to keep abreast of evidence-based theory and practice.